smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 This document describes the applicability and manageability of the SCONE protocol in both operator networks and application endpoints.
-The primary focus is on mobile networks, where user-plane functions such as the UPF (5G) or P-GW (4G) are capable of generating throughput advice to guide adaptive applications.
+The primary focus is on mobile networks, where user-plane functions such as the UPF (5G) or P-GW (4G) are capable of generating throughput advice to guide adaptive bit-rate applications.
 However, the same concepts may also apply to other access networks where similar advisory mechanisms are useful.

 # Conventions and Definitions